American Sign Language: "ASL and Arthritis"

 1. Do both.
 Retrain your hand to spell more efficiently -- and only switch to it on bad days. :) It is up to you.
 Not a big deal either way.
 I recommend though that you don't switch back and forth during the same conversation (unless you "have to") because that would become a distraction.
 If it is a matter of switching back and forth or not communicating, then by all means communicate in whatever fashion works for you.

-- Have you read at least 10 evidence-based (fairly recent) books on the topic?
+- Have you read at least 10 evidence-based (fairly recent) books on the topic of arthritis?

 - Have you invested in a paraffin wax bath for your hands?